Guide to Current Barnard Library Services

 - Barnard Library regularly circulating materials have unlimited renewals (log into your account from CLIO) and do not incur fines.

-- If you have left or are leaving the New York City area permanently and cannot return Barnard Library materials to the Butler Library or Barnard Library book bins, please email email@example.com to make other arrangements.
+- If you have left or are leaving the New York City area permanently and cannot return Barnard Library materials to a library or bookdrop, please email email@example.com to make other arrangements.

 Access Collections Online